-The frame itself is made of 6061-T6 Weapons Grade Aluminum to assure its reliability and strength.
-It has a 1.5” tapered head tube and the modern ISCG-05 mounting bracket for chain guides.
+The frame itself is made of Monocoque Carbon to assure its reliability and strength.
+It has a tapered head tube and the modern ISCG-05 mounting bracket for chain guides.
 The suspension pivots are designed to follow the well-known Knuckle box technology to assure a good pedaling platform and active rear shock.

-This bike is loaded with high quality components.
-The suspension is taken care of by fox with a bump swallowing Performance 36 Float fork on the front and a Float DPS EVOL shock on the back.
-Both are fully adjustable and air sprung offering almost unlimited ride customizability.
+This bike is loaded with high-quality components.
+The suspension is taken care of by Fox with a bump swallowing Performance 36 Float fork on the front and a Fox Float X2 Performance Elite shock on the back.
+Both are fully adjustable and air-sprung offering almost unlimited ride customizability.

-Shimano’s SLK group proves to be a great drivetrain.
-Race Face products can also be found all around this bike as a testament to the high quality build that Diamondback was going for.
-There is a KS LEV dropper post for quick adjustment of seat height that is controlled by a remote on the handlebars.
-Stopping is also controlled via Shimano SLX brakes.
-They have ample stopping power and tool free reach adjust levers.
-There is a boost front hub and wide tires for maximum traction.
+SRAM’s X01 Eagle group proves to be a great drivetrain.
+Raceface products can also be found all around this bike as a testament to the high-quality build that Diamondback was going for.
+There is a Kindshok E201 dropper post for quick adjustment of the seat height that is controlled by a remote on the handlebars.
+Stopping is also controlled via Sram Code R. They have ample stopping power and tool-free reach adjust levers.
+There is also a combination of a boost front hub and wide tires for maximum traction.

-The tires are WTB Vigilante Race and they perform very well.
-Of course, tire choice is always preference so some people may want to swap them out anyway.
+The tires are Maxxis DHF 2.50 & Maxxis DHR II 2.40 and they perform very well.
+Of course, tire choice is always a preference so some people may want to swap them out anyway.
 It is recommended to go tubeless as well.
 To help with this, tubeless valves are included in the extras.
 This bike is capable of being pushed without letting you down, leaving riders with a powerful option for the price.

-As extras Diamondback includes a shock pump, tubeless valves, a torque wrench with bits, a mudguard, and even and extra derailleur hanger.
+As for extras, Diamondback includes a Tool Kit and a Shock Pump.
 All in all, Diamondback hit the nail on the head with this bike!

-The perfect choice to put a 1×11 speed Shimano drivetrain on this bike leaves owners with the ability to ride whatever they want without the hassle of a front derailleur.
-With a 32 tooth ring up front and an 11-42 tooth range in the back, it is unlikely that you will ever need more gears.
+The perfect choice to put a 1×12 speed SRAM drivetrain on this bike leaves owners with the ability to ride whatever they want without the hassle of a front derailleur.
+With a 32 tooth ring up front and an 11-50 tooth range in the back, it is unlikely that you will ever need more gears.

 Related: FULL Mission Series Review

-- 1×11 speed Shimano drivetrain offers a huge gear ratio range without needing a front derailleur
+- 1×12 speed SRAM drivetrain offers a huge gear ratio range without needing a front derailleur

 - Dropper post helps quickly puts the seat in different positions